Liwa Fatemiyoun: Organization, supplies and equipment

 After completing their service, many ex-Liwa Fatemiyoun fighters were frustrated that the Iranian government proved slow in fulfilling all their demands.
 Most importantly, fighters struggled to secure the promised benefits such as salaries, housing, and jobs due to Iran's difficult economic situation and cases of Iranian officials stalling in regards to payouts.
 The families of fallen fighters have also struggled to secure benefits and visas.

+As early as July 2017, a researcher on Afghanistan reported the presence of a militant network of up to 4,000 militants which was led by Liwa Fatemiyoun veterans was active in Hazarajat, Kabul, and Mazar-i Sharif, which is already reportedly conducting armed operations against groups hostile to Hazaras in Wardak province.

+Other veterans, on the other hand, often try to resume a normal life in cities like Herat.
+While others are increased their re-enlistments under financial pressure to earn money.

+Afghan fighters were repatriated to Iran by Iranian C-130s.

-Though some Afghan sub-commanders of Liwa Fatemiyoun are veterans of several wars, including the Iran–Iraq War and the Afghan Civil War (1996–2001), new recruits of the unit generally lack combat experience.
-The recruits are given just a few weeks of training, armed, and flown to Syria via the Iraq–Syria–Iran air bridge.
-These soldiers are used as shock troopers, spearheading numerous important pro-government offensives alongside Iranian, Iraqi, and Hezbollah troops.
+Though some Afghan sub-commanders of Liwa Fatemiyoun are veterans of several wars, including the Iran–Iraq War (1980-1988), Soviet-Afghan War (1979-1989), First Afghan Civil War (1989–1992), Second Afghan Civil War (1992-1996), Third Afghan Civil War (1996–2001), and even the War in Afghanistan (2001–2021), new recruits of the unit generally lack combat experience.
+The recruits are given just a few weeks of training, armed, and flown to Syria via the Iran–Iraq–Syria air bridge.
+These soldiers are used as shock troopers, spearheading numerous important pro-government offensives alongside Iranian, Iraqi, Pakistani, and Hezbollah troops.
+Some have more specialized training (reconnaissance, snipers) which is allegedly delivered by Hezbollah instructors.
 Most of them operate as light infantry, although some receive more thorough training and can work as tank crews.
+Liwa Fatemiyoun has been reported to use tanks and vehicles such as the T-72M1, T-72AV, T-62M, MT-LB armored vehicles (including ones with modified with a ZU-23 cannon), the Iranian Safir light vehicles with a 106 mm recoilless gun or Type 63 MRL, numerous technicals, and even T-90 tanks.

-Parts of Liwa Fatemiyoun have been trained by the Russian Armed Forces.
-As the unit is often used in those war zones where the most intense fighting takes place despite its sometimes inadequate training, observers believe that Liwa Fatemiyoun fighters often act as "cannon fodder".
+Parts of Liwa Fatemiyoun have been trained by the Russian Armed Forces and Wagner Group.
+As the unit is often used in those war zones where the most intense fighting takes place due to its sometimes inadequate training, observers believe that Liwa Fatemiyoun fighters often act as "cannon fodder" used in Human wave attacks.
 By 2020, analysts such as Philip Symth argued that the "cannon fodder" troops of the unit had been mostly weeded out, leaving only a hardened core of fighters.